tony-waters/tony-waters.github.io/_posts/2015-02-05-value-objects.md

 By way of example I'll use a (simplified) Value Object from my last project, `Month` - which denotes a 'specific month in a specific year'.
 It could be (and at some point was) represented by a `String` with the format 'yyyyMM'.
 I'll try and show that representing it as a Value Object brings many advantages, including cleaner code, in-situ validation, and serving as a place to put increasing functionality as the project progresses.

-##'Good' Value Objects
+###'Good' Value Objects
-Re-jigging Evans quote, to make a good Value Object one must:
+Re-jigging Evans' quote, to make a good Value Object one must:

 1. make it express the meaning of its attribute(s)
 2. treat it as immutable
 3. don’t give it any identity
 4. give it related functionality

 ###1.
 Make it express the meaning of its attribute(s)
 The Value Object we want to create is used to represent a single attribute -- a 'month in a year'.
 It wraps a `String` object that holds the month in the format 'yyyyMM'.
 However, Evans seems to be steering us away from calling it something ending in `Wrapper`, towards "expressing the meaning of the attribute it conveys".
 To this end, we could choose to express this attribute in a class named something along the lines of `YearMonth`, `MonthInYear` or `Month` <sup>[[1]](#notes)</sup>: